Whether your horses are located at home or on an agistment property you must plan and prepare for their safety.

 Horses are quite good at avoiding bushfire if:

-- They have enough room to move freely in a large open space
+- They have enough room to move freely and get a good gallop up in a large open space

 - There is minimal vegetation in the large open space